Some Texas Democrats staying in D.C. as Abbott's next special session begins - NewsBreak

 Some Texas Democrats staying in D.C. as Abbott's next special session begins

-Texas House Democrats say they aren’t rushing back to Austin Saturday for the first day of the new special session called by Republican Gov. Greg Abbott.
-More than 50 House Democrats fled to Washington, D.C. last month to derail a GOP-led elections bill.
+Texas House Democrats say they aren’t rushing back to Austin on Saturday for the first day of the new special session called by Republican Gov. Greg Abbott.
+More than 50 House Democrats fled to Washington, D.C., last month to derail a GOP-led elections bill.
 They initially planned to return to Texas this weekend, after the special session that began July 8 came to a close.
-But then Abbott announced on Thursday that another special session would start immediately, putting pressure on the fugitive lawmakers to return.www.houstonchronicle.com
+But then Abbott on Thursday announced that another special session would start immediately, putting pressure on the fugitive lawmakers to return.www.expressnews.com